 You also need to be careful about the lease terms you agree to and what your options will be at lease expiry.
 Choose a reputable company with flexible agreements and a record of good service otherwise you may be stuck in a lease that only serves to frustrate you.

 Leasing equipment instead of buying has distinct tax advantages.
 When leasing, the payments are considered to be a pre-tax business expense which means each time you make a payment, you can deduct the entire payment.
-However, when you purchase the equipment you can only deduct the machine’s depreciation value.
+However, when you purchase the copier you can only deduct the machine’s depreciation value.
 Usually, that would be 40% of the buying price in the first year, followed by 25% in the remaining years but you should confirm this value for your tax region.

 Find Your Perfect Solution

-Over the past 26 years, we have helped countless customers purchase their device outright and even more acquire a lease for theirs; there simply is no single right answer.
+Having helped thousands of customers now buy and lease multifunction printers, we have learned that there simply is no single right answer.
 Whether you should buy or lease your device depends on the needs and requirements of your individual organization.

-The choice is yours and if you need more help navigating the world of leasing, you can contact one of our leasing specialists at Office Interiors and they will be happy to answer any questions you may have.
+Ultimately, the choice is yours and if you need some advice determining which makes the most sense for your business, you can contact one of our leasing specialists at Office Interiors and they will be happy to answer any questions you may have.